Environmental impact of reservoirs

 The environmental impact of reservoirs comes under ever-increasing scrutiny as the global demand for water and energy increases and the number and size of reservoirs increases.

 Dams and reservoirs can be used to supply drinking water, generate hydroelectric power, increase the water supply for irrigation, provide recreational opportunities, and flood control.
 In 1960 the construction of Llyn Celyn and the flooding of Capel Celyn provoked political uproar which continues to this day.
 More recently, the construction of Three Gorges Dam and other similar projects throughout Asia, Africa and Latin America have generated considerable environmental and political debate.
 Currently, 48 percent of rivers and their hydro-ecological systems are affected by reservoirs and dams.

 Upstream impacts

 Lake Nasser behind the Aswan Dam, Egypt, 5250 km^{2}, displaced 60,000 people.

 Fragmentation of river ecosystems

 A dam acts as a barrier between the upstream and downstream movement of migratory river animals, such as salmon and trout.

 Some communities have also begun the practice of transporting migratory fish upstream to spawn via a barge.
+The fish ladder is another method to transport migratory fish upstream.